pingish/GrokSharp/Readme.md

 # GrokClient: C# Client for xAI's Grok

-**GrokClient** is a lightweight, idiomatic C# library designed to interact with xAI's Grok API.
+**GrokClient** is going to be a lightweight, idiomatic C# library designed to interact with xAI's Grok API.
 Built for .NET 8.0, it provides a simple and efficient way to integrate Grok's AI capabilities into your C# applications.

+This project is not fully-baked as of Feb 2025.

 ## Features